 In addition to submitting a project application to the Commission, a copy must also be sent to the following agencies in hard copy or electronic - check with the agency for their preference:

-- Regional Transportation Planning Agency or County Transportation Commission within which the project is located. - The MPO (a contact list can be found at www.dot.ca.gov/hg/tpp/offices/orip/).
+- Regional Transportation Planning Agency or County Transportation Commission within which the project is located. - The MPO (a contact list can be found at the Transportation Planning Website.)

 V. Project Selection Process